Church of the Province of West Africa

-The Church of the Province of West Africa is a province of the Anglican Communion, covering 17 dioceses in eight countries of West Africa, specifically in Cameroon, Cape Verde, Gambia, Ghana, Guinea, Liberia, Senegal and Sierra Leone.
-Ghana is the country with most dioceses, now numbering 11.
+The Church of the Province of West Africa is a province of the Anglican Communion, covering 19 dioceses in eight countries of West Africa, specifically in Cameroon, Cape Verde, Gambia, Ghana, Guinea, Liberia, Senegal and Sierra Leone.
+Ghana is the country with most dioceses, now numbering 13.

+Church of Senegal Anglican Communion was established by the Church of Nigeria.
+The Church is well known for her evangelical lifestyle and commitment towards the mission mandate "Seeking the lost and strengthening the faith of all believer.

+The Reverend, Bennett Chinonso Agazue is currently the mission Director at Church of Senegal Anglican Communion Dakar.

 History

 Missionary work began in Ghana in 1752.
 The Church of the Province of West Africa was established in 1951 by the bishops of five West African dioceses (Accra, Lagos, Niger, Sierra Leone and the Diocese of Gambia and Guinea) with the consent of the Archbishop of Canterbury.
 In 1977 they were joined by the Diocese of Liberia.
 In February 1979, the new Church of Nigeria was inaugurated as a separate province.
 In 1981 Sierra Leone was divided into the Diocese of Freetown and the new missionary Diocese of Bo and four new Ghanaian dioceses of Cape Coast, Koforidua, Sekondi and Sunyani/Tamale were formed.
 In 1985 the Gambia and Guinea diocese was partitioned into English-speaking Gambia and French-speaking Guinea.
 The Diocese of Asante Mampong, previously a suffragan see to Kumasi, was inaugurated in November 2014.

 The final total of 17 represents 11 dioceses in Ghana and 6 in the other seven nations.
 For this reason actions are in hand to move towards making Ghana a separate province.
 The country already has the status of an "internal province", the archbishop of which was until 2019 the Primate of the whole Province of West Africa.

 Today, the church has to survive in areas of civil unrest where Christians remain a small minority.